cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 an access token decoding, and only an ID Token decoding.
 Thus, to perform step 3, we will need another 3rd party - the ["jwt" gem](https://github.com/jwt/ruby-jwt).
 This gem has an MIT License which is aligned with our policy.

-As you can see in the following blueprint for the `validate_azure_token` implementation, it will use `AuthnOidc`'s `FetchProviderCertificate` class to retrieve the JWKs and will use them to decode the token, using `JWT`'s `decode` function:
+As you can see in the following blueprint for the `validate_azure_token` implementation, it will use `AuthnOidc`'s `FetchProviderCertificate` class to retrieve the JWKs and will use them to verify & decode the token, using `JWT`'s `decode` function:
 ```
 require 'jwt'